 The IIBA® is an organization dedicated to defining standards and practices for the business analyst community.
-A 2008 survey of around 1200 business analysts asked what specific techniques business analysts needed to do their job.
+A 2008 survey of around 1200 business analysts asked what specific business analysis techniques they needed to do their job.
 The responses are revealing as a list of topics that those who need to do business analysis work should know:

 - Ninety-five percent use brainstorming as a tool for business problem identification and solution definition